 Absolutely.
 Our experienced lawyers can assess the legality of your situation and let you know if you have a case or not.
 We may also be able to estimate know how much your case may be worth, how long the process will be and what will be required to win.

 It depends on the type of lawsuit you have.
 The statute of limitations, which is the deadline for filing a lawsuit, is different per case and per state.
 We offer free consultations to evaluate if you still have time to file.
-“Time is of the essence” so call us today at (707) 284-2380.
+“Time is of the essence” so call us today at 707-596-6641.

 In the US, we have what is called “no-fault” divorces which means that if one spouse wants a divorce, they cannot be stopped from doing so.
 Unfortunately you cannot stop the divorce proceedings.
 You can try to ask your spouse for a cooling off period after which he or she can reconsider the divorce or you could have a friend or spiritual leader speak with your spouse.
-Either way you should meet with your own lawyer to make sure your legal rights are protecting.
+Either way you should meet with your own divorce lawyer to make sure your legal rights are protected.

 We can help you!
 It can be a difficult situation financially and emotionally for you and your child and immediate legal action should be taken.
 Our attorneys will first speak with you, review the final judgement that was made during your divorce or child custody dispute and then advise you on your legal options.
 Once we have the facts, we can guide you through the process and represent you as your family attorney.
-You are not alone; call us today at (707) 284-2380.
+You are not alone; call us today at (707) 596-6641.